GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

   unwanted commits that can be squashed);
 10. Once the PR is finally ready to be merged the assigned user should merge it following these rules of thumb:
-    - if the PR consists of just one or two commits it could be merged via a fast- forward merge (`merge --ff`, must be performed manually since GitHub does not offer this functionality in the web interface to perform it):
+    - If the PR consists of just one or two commits it could be merged via a fast- forward merge (`merge --ff`, must be performed manually since GitHub does not offer this functionality in the web interface to perform it):
-    - if the PR consists of just one or two commits, but cannot be merged via a fast-forward merge, a "rebase merge" can be used (this can be performed both manually and via the GitHub interface);
+    - If the PR consists of just one or two commits, but cannot be merged via a fast-forward merge, a "rebase merge" can be used (this can be performed both manually and via the GitHub interface);
-    - if the PR consists of more than two commits a non-fast-forward merge should be considered (`merge --no-ff`, it can be performed both manually and via the GitHub interface);
+    - If the PR consists of more than two commits a non-fast-forward merge should be considered (`merge --no-ff`, it can be performed both manually and via the GitHub interface);
-    - in any case these rules must not be taken at absolute value: exceptions may arise which could require these rules to be broken or bent.
+    - In any case these rules must not be taken at absolute value: exceptions may arise which could require these rules to be broken or bent.
 If you have any doubts regarding the best route to take just ask and some collaborator will help you;